 Spend most of your time testing new ad copy focusing on your headlines and you’ll quickly find the headlines that improve the CTR of your ad the most.
+You can even import Microsoft Ads IF functions to test copy for different users within the same text ad.
 It’s worth noting though, that none of Google’s ad policies have changed regarding what you can and can’t include in your ads’ headlines.
 Most notably, you still can not include an explanation point in either headline!

 3. Remember: Headline #1 is far more important than headline #2.

 Although both headlines can technically be up to 30 characters long, there’s no guarantees on exactly how or if the second headline shows.
 The second headline may extend the length of the first headline: